Sunday, April 29, 2007

 THE FINE ART OF THE CHEAP CAR

 Well, there it is.
-My latest aqcuisition, which should get me 1500km to Broome to meet Kylie.
+My latest acquisition, which should get me 1500km to Broome to meet Kylie.
 And possibly even back.
 Two hundred dollars is twice what i paid for my previous car, the legendary Madaz, a sublime machine that rocked a bit of Bertone design.
 What the Sunny lacks in sophisticated Italian styling it makes up for in reliability.
 The Datsun 1200cc is of the most reliable engines known to Man.
-You can run these things for about three days, without any oil or water, before they finally seize.
+You can run these things for about three days, around the clock, without any oil or water, before they finally seize.
 Valuable information, which will probably come in handy one day.

 People often ask me, Art Director, they ask, where do you find such cheap, superstylin' cars?